Foundation and originating religious status

 The Western Orthodox Academy does not have its own campus, but operates via distance and blended learning at locations internationally.
 The Academy address in central London handles our mail and routes communications to officers as necessary.

 The Western Orthodox Academy provides distance learning programmes leading to its own diploma awards in theology.
 In addition, it provides academic and administrative services that support learners both in the United Kingdom and worldwide who desire to obtain an overseas (non-UK) degree award from the Western Orthodox University (Commonwealth of Dominica) through independent, mentored distance study and assessment.
-It also administers the dual degree programme whereby graduates of the Western Orthodox University can obtain a reciprocal (non-UK) degree from the Universidad Panamericana, Costa Rica, the Universidad Empresarial de Costa Rica or City University, Cambodia.
+It also administers the dual degree programme whereby graduates of the Western Orthodox University can obtain a reciprocal (non-UK) degree from the Universidad Panamericana, Costa Rica (UPA), the Universidad Empresarial de Costa Rica (UNEM), City University, Cambodia, or the Universidad San Juan de la Cruz, Costa Rica (USJDLC).

 The Western Orthodox Academy is registered with the UK Register of Learning Providers (UKRLP) with Provider Reference Number 10063798.
 The UKRLP does not quality assure or accredit in any way the learning provision of the provider.
 However, registration with the UKRLP does serve as an official confirmation that the education provider’s existence and details have been verified by a UK government agency.